dataformsjs/dataformsjs/README.md

 * Underscore: ~ 6 kb
 * Nunjucks - ~ 25 kb

 Additionally in a complex or large site third-party code is expected to account for the largest amount of JavaScript.
-For example CodeMirror Text Editor used on the Playground site is around 250 kb, however DataFormsJS has the ability to download only third-party code when it will be needed.
+For example CodeMirror Text Editor used on the Playground site is around 250 kb, however DataFormsJS has the ability to download third-party code only when it will be needed based on the URL.

 **What are the future plans for DataFormsJS?**